 What does Daimler offer in this respect, and how is it received by customers?

 Jörg: With SHARE NOW (formerly car2go), we are the world's leading provider of flexible car sharing.
-It is now available at more than 30 locations, and counts more than four million users.
+We counted more than one million new customers since the start of 2019.

 We use REACH NOW to bundle our mobility services on a multi-modal platform, offer customers options such as car sharing, bus, rail or city bikes, and show them the best way to get from A to B.